PratikMaitra/CarePlan_Summary/README.md

 ## Symptom-Targeted Prompt for Summarization

 Unlike generic summarization, our prompts use **structured extraction** with symptom-specific sections.
+Clinical domain expertise was used to craft prompts that extract meaningful clinical information from the summaries.
 For example, the Pain summarization prompt extracts:

 | Section | Content |
 |---|---|